William Brattle House

-The William Brattle House is an historic house in Cambridge, Massachusetts.
+The William Brattle House is an historic house in Cambridge, Massachusetts, United States.
 It is one of the seven Colonial mansions described by historian Samuel Atkins Eliot as making up Tory Row, housing several prominent figures in early colonial history.
 It remains in use by the Cambridge Center for Adult Education.

 History

-The house was built in 1727 for Major General William Brattle, at that time the wealthiest man in the Massachusetts Bay Colony, the son of William Brattle and nephew of Thomas Brattle.
-After the 1774 incident known as the Powder Alarm, an angry mob surrounded the Brattle mansion and forced the family to flee to Boston.
-At age 70, Brattle left Boston for Halifax, Nova Scotia on Evacuation Day, March 17, 1776, and died a few months later on October 26, 1776.
+The house was built in 1727 for William Brattle, one of wealthiest men in the Province of Massachusetts Bay, the son of William Brattle and nephew of Thomas Brattle.
+After the 1774 incident known as the Powder Alarm, an angry mob surrounded the mansion and forced Brattle to flee to Boston.
+At the age of 70, Brattle left Boston for Halifax, Nova Scotia on Evacuation Day, March 17, 1776, and died a few months later on October 26, 1776.
 He was buried in the Old Burying Ground (Halifax, Nova Scotia).